wesleyearlstander/TwinStickShooter/README.md

 # TwinStickShooter

-Local multiplayer twinstick shooter - developed for Computer and Graphics course.
+Local multiplayer twinstick shooter - developed for Computer graphics and visualization course.

 Local multiplayer game with up to 4 players made using three.js and ammo.js without a visual editor for running in browser.
 Game is to be played with multiple PS4 controllers.